kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     1. `topic` where the method sends data (`required`, not set by default)
-    2. `topic` partition where the method sends data (not set by default, optional)
+    2. `topic` partition where the method sends data (not set by default, optional) If specified, all messages will be sent to the specified partition.
+        If not specified, standard Kafka partitioning is used (by key or random).

 === ":simple-yaml: `YAML`"